craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 05 23.md

 ### What happened?

 traveled north, ran into old stickyfingers, nearly killed it, but they ran away before they finished the job (bc me no telegraph)

+told alergra we saw orcus and we have the cultists book